starvagrant/toh/toh.markdown/arrival.md

 Keeping his head down so as to keep it more out of sight, he glimpsed something that startled him at first, but which seemed obvious in hindsight.
 He had crossed a sewer grate where the mud was coming up, not falling down, and determined that his path would now take him through the sewers.
 This prospect was revolting but the physical disgust he anticipated was offset by the comfort of being away from view.

 Creed darted towards an alley to plan on how to enter the sewers unnoticed, only to lose his balance.
 As he stumbled across the sidewalk his feet managed to look for balance on top of an unseen sewer grating, which collapsed at the slightest pressure and sent him sprawling into the sewers.
-He looked apprenhensively for a sign that he had been spotted, but the grating had apparently returned to its position and he had made no noise.
+He looked apprehensively for a sign that he had been spotted, but the grating had apparently returned to its position and he had made no noise.
 The sewer contents must have sucked up any of the violence of his fall.
 This was clearly not human sewage.

 As Creed got to his feet he saw lights reflecting all about a river of faded images, somehow shimmering pink.
 The images, which never seemed to light up for a few seconds, were full of religious images and symbolism.
 The popped in and out of existence with such variety and speed that he had really only been able to identify two religious traditions.
 Christianity, the religion which had come to him as a punisher in his childhood, and the pagan religion of the ancient Greeks, which had come to him in his studies, imagination, and adventures.